mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Laen!
 That was mine!"
 I yelled, and gave him a slap on the shoulder.
 He barely noticed through his chewing.

+"Once you're done, go back home ok?"

-I left him in at the corner, humming with his stolen cake and a handful of water, and made my way to the platform.
+He didn't respond, but I knew he'd heard me.
+I left him in at the corner, humming with his stolen cake and a handful of water from my canteen, and made my way to the platform.

 My feet found some rest squatting and leaning against a tree near the tracks, hiding from the wind and from Kipnu if he had decided to follow me. _This is the right thing_, I affirmed to myself. _No externalities.
 No liabilities_.
 I thought about the crops I had just planted.
-Whether Melna would ask Tig to work on them.
+Whether Melna would ask Tiggu to work on them.
 Whether she would kill them out of spite, or replant them in her own field.
-If this is as important as Thimlu says, then those crops don't matter in the scheme of things.
+If this is as important as Jesse said, then those crops don't matter in the scheme of things.
 Heiko would understand.

 The station attendant called for us through a flathorn, "Train to Shaki approaching.
 All passengers prepare to marshal."

-I quickly put away my roll and jumped the wall to the marshalling side.
+I quickly picked up my bag and jumped the wall to the marshalling side.
 The attendant was tall for a Maman with a recent flow tattoo mutating into hundreds of threads of infrared across hae neck.
 I admired it from afar as I shifted into the line for the 9th car.
 I had gotten a flow tattoo once, but working in the constant light of Ara made my skin's water vessels flow too quickly, so it all mixed together and just looked like I had some weird genetic defect in my hydroderm.
 My parents just laughed and told me about how they had tried it too when they were kids, and had the same results.

 The train came rumbling in with its engines and brakes humming with electrical blood.
 Thi called again, "Train to Shaki.
-Stops in Rudjan Ara, Rudjan Ulu, Yansha, Shaki Harbor, Shaki Central," and we fell into a tighter line against the wall.
+Stops in Rudjan Ara, Rudjan Ulu, Yansha, Shaki Harbor, Shaki Central."

+The crowd fell into a tighter line against the wall, itching to find a decent place to sit.

 "Excuse me, would you help me get in?"

 Behind me was a older man with a polished steel cane that he was leaning on heavily.
-He looked up me with a smile that I had to return, and I leant my hand to him to climb the steps into the carriage.
+He looked up to me with a smile that I had to return, and I leant my hand to him to climb the steps into the carriage.

 "Thank you, my kaln," he said.

 I laughed, "I haven't been called a kaln in ages."

-"Oh, at my age, everyone is kaln and boy and girl."
+"Oh, at my age, everyone is a youngling."

 _I suppose that's true._